phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 }
 ```

 Note that the entry point needs to be called `_start` regardless of your host OS.
-The Windows and macOS entry points from the previous post should be deleted.

 We can now build the kernel for our new target by passing the name of the JSON file as `--target`: